Heat a large pan over medium-high heat and add the chorizo. Fry for about 5 minutes, stirring often, until slightly crispy.

 Lower the heat to medium, then add the sliced onions and minced garlic.
 Cook for about 3 minutes, stirring occasionally, until soft and fragrant.

-1 Onion, 2 Cloves Garlic
+1 onion, 2 Cloves garlic

 Stir in the fire-roasted diced tomatoes and cook for 1 minute.

-145 Grams Fire-roasted diced tomatoes
+145 g fire-roasted diced tomatoes

 Next add the tomato pasta sauce, tomato purée, and Italian seasoning.
 Stir well to combine.